TreesOnAPlanet/vicon2mav_mocap/README.md

 # vicon2mav_mocap (v2m)

+This is from an old project for university.
+The code was created in 2015 and has not been updated since.

 ### What v2m does:
 It connects to the Vicon Datastream over a network, grabs the relevant data, edits it according to the att\_pos\_mocap MavLink message and sends the message out to a TCP/IP sever.